0lafe/WebNeiFrontend/README.md

 `/recipes/recipe_types/:id` will direct to a given recipe handler's recipe list (all recipes in the crafting table for example)

 `/recipes/recipe_types/:recipe_type_id/item/:item_id` will show all recipes containing a certain item in a given handler

+# Use

+If you wish to run this locally, you will need to run through a short setup

+run `npm i` to install all packages needed.
+Then running `npm start` should start the server locally